Clarinet Concerto (Mozart)

 Wolfgang Amadeus Mozart's Clarinet Concerto in A major, K. 622, was completed in October 1791 for the clarinettist Anton Stadler.
 It consists of three movements, in a fast–slow–fast succession.

-The work was completed a few weeks before the composer's death, and has been described as his swan-song and his last great completed work.
+The work was completed a few weeks before the composer's death.
+It was to be his second to last completed work, 'Laut verkünde unsre Freude' (KV 623) being his last, and has been described as his swan-song.
 The date of its first performance is not certain, but may have been 16 October 1791 in Prague.

 The concerto was written to be played on the basset clarinet, which can play lower notes than an ordinary clarinet, but after the death of Mozart it was published with changes to the solo part to allow performance on conventional instruments.
 The manuscript score is lost, but from the latter part of the 20th century onwards many performances of the work have been given on basset clarinets in conjectural reconstructions of Mozart's original.